 Every employee in the UAE must complete a mandatory probation period when starting a new job.
 This period typically lasts 3 to 6 months, depending on the company’s policy.
-Anyone planning to work in the UAE should know this probation period.
+Anyone planning to work in the UAE should be aware of the probation period.

 This article will explain everything you need to know about the probation period in the UAE and answer all your questions.
 Keep reading!